mugilarasieswaramoorthi-lgtm/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**
-Thus the SISO Shift Register using verilog and validating their functionality using their functional tables is implemented and verified.
+Thus the encoder4to2 dataflow modelling using verilog and validating their functionality using their functional tables is implemented and verified.